-Overall, Classical methods in modeling are often laborious, reliant on trial and error, and need iterative adjustment to achieve the best-desired outcomes.
+Overall, Classical methods in modeling are often laborious, reliant on trial and error, and need iterative adjustment to achieve the best desired outcomes.
 These models typically need numerous assumptions and simplifications and perform poorly when faced with highly complicated interdependencies [4].
-One of the emerging trends in the scientific community that has been incorporated into almost all fields is artificial intelligence (AI).
+One of the emerging trends in the scientific community that has been incorporated into almost all fields is the use of artificial intelligence (AI).
 AI is viewed as a tool for comprehending the interactions between complicated structures [1].
 Owing to the growing availability of data and the rapid advancement of AI technology, many machine learning (ML) studies have emerged in various drilling applications, especially in recent years.
-For multiple reasons, ML-based methods can be more advantageous than classical analytical or numerical models.
+ML-based methods can be more advantageous than classical analytical or numerical models for a variety of reasons.
 These reasons include the use of more adaptable model inputs, improved forecasting accuracies, the model capability to facilitate the discovery of new relationships that are not apparent as well as to predict the behavior of systems that are complex with interdependencies between input and output variables, and ultimately, the ability to select the optimal values of model characteristics yielding minimum prediction errors [1, 5].

 In terms of data collection, the oil and gas sector is a global leader due to the utilization of data collection devices such as surface and downhole sensors.
-Massive volumes of information gathered from these sensors are usually too much for a human being to assess.
-ML models, however, make an effort to make certain connections between input and output state variables, disregarding the physical dynamic behavior of the system [4].
-ML is an area of AI that focuses on analyzing data, learning from it, and predicting future outcomes.
-There are several groups of methods and approaches: supervised learning methods (which comprise regression and classification), unsupervised learning methods (which consist of clustering), semi-supervised learning, and reinforcement learning.
-However, supervised learning is the most widely utilized technique that maps a set of inputs to the corresponding output(s) [4-5].
+Massive volumes of information gathered from these sensors are too much usually for the assessment by a human being.
+ML models, however, make an effort to make certain connections between input and output state variables disregarding the physical dynamic behavior of the system [4].
+In fact, ML is an area of AI that focuses on analyzing data, learning from it, and predicting future outcomes.
+In general, there are several groups of methods and approaches in this regard: supervised learning methods (which comprise regression and classification), unsupervised learning methods (which consist of clustering), semi-supervised learning, and reinforcement learning.
+However, the most widely utilized technique that maps a set of inputs to the corresponding output(s) is supervised learning [4-5].
 Artificial neural network (ANN) with multiple inputs and single/multiple outputs is the most widely used ML technique in drilling mud engineering.
-ANNs are the most commonly applied AI/ML method in drilling mud engineering, accounting for about 50% of the papers published in this area of science.
-They have capabilities that allow them to resolve complex and intricate engineering challenges that cannot be solved by classical mathematics or any other traditional ways [1].
-In drilling optimization, ANNs can assist in cases without a clear relationship between input and output parameters.
+ANNs are the most commonly applied AI/ML method in drilling mud engineering accounting for about 50% of the papers published in this area of science.
+They have capabilities that allow them to resolve difficult and intricate engineering challenges that cannot be solved by classical mathematics or any other traditional ways [1].
+In drilling optimization, ANNs can assist in cases where no clear relationship exists between input and output parameters.
 Additionally, ANNs can estimate possible outcomes based on a few parameters from the target wells rather than applying the usual industry formulas.
-Another AI/ML method is fuzzy logic, which deals with nonlinearly separable datasets.
-This technique allows us to consider the degree of truth for several different methods [4].
+Another AI/ML method is fuzzy logic, which is used to deal with non-linear separable datasets.
+This technique allows us to take into account the degree of truth for several different techniques [4].